mspnp/samples/Solutions/azure-hub-spoke/README.md

+# Hub and spoke virtual networks with Azure Firewall and optional VPN Gateway

+This sample deploys Azure virtual networks in a hub and spoke configuration.
+An Azure Firewall and Bastion host are also deployed.
+Optionally, a VPN gateway and sample workload (virtual machines) can be deployed.

-# Azure Bastion in a Hub and Spoke configuration
+For detailed information, see the Azure Hub and Spoke reference architecture - [doc](https://docs.microsoft.com/azure/architecture/reference-architectures/hybrid-networking/hub-spoke).

 ## Deploy sample